codefitz/MoFis_Desktop_Tools/docs/ss-window.md

 python screen_share_window.pyw
 ```

+`screen_share_window.pyw` launches the GUI without opening a console window on
+Windows.
+Use `screen_share_window.py` if you prefer to see console output.
+You
-Or double-click from Windows Explorer.
+can also double-click the `.pyw` file from Explorer.

 ## License